xcontcom/billiard-fractals/docs/article.md

 ![Resulting pattern (coprime)](images/6.png)

-The reflection rule causes the pattern to shift by one cell after each bounce.
+The reflection rule causes the trajectory to shift by one cell after each bounce.
 This alternation creates a consistent visual structure.

 ![Binary fill](images/7.png)